Pure mate: Non-examples

 Non-examples of pure mate have been composed.
-In the given non-example, the black king cannot move to e5 for two reasons: it is attacked by both the white queen and the white rook.
-The black king also cannot move to c5 for two reasons, as the square is attacked by the white queen and guarded by the white rook.
-The black king also cannot move to c4 for two reasons.
-The square is occupied by a friendly bishop, but even if it weren't, it is also attacked by the white king.
+In the given non-example, the black king cannot move to either c5 or e5 for the same two reasons: these squares are attacked by both the white queen and the white rook.
+The black king also cannot move to c4 for two reasons: the square is occupied by a friendly bishop, but even if it weren't, it is also attacked by the white king.